Fawzanm/Analytics-Dashboard/README.md

 # Analytics-Dashboard
 Repo of the analytics dashboard project.

-# data/dashboard.json contains the dummy data
+- data/dashboard.json contains the dummy data

-# layout is a text file with sample layput structure
+- layout is a text file with sample layout structure